 2.2 In line with paragraph 6(6) of Schedule 3 of the Rail Regulations 2016, similar discount schemes will be applied to similar services, regardless of which TOC operates the relevant service.

-2.3 By setting out its discount policy in this Annex to the HS1 Network Statement, the basis on which HS1 Ltd offers discounts will be clear to all potential and existing TOCs.
+2.3 By setting out its discount policy in this Annex to the HS1 Network Statement, the basis on which LSPH offers discounts will be clear to all potential and existing TOCs.
 The key terms of agreed discount schemes, including start and end dates, will also be published in the HS1 Network Statement, as will notifications of the general availability of discount schemes in specific years.

 Principle 2: Specific criteria will be applied in order to determine whether or not a discount will be offered